uppnrise/coronavirus-tracker/README.md

 ## Introduction

 It's a simple coronavirus tracker application.
+You can test it on [heroku-env](https://upp-coronavirus-tracker.herokuapp.com).

 * Spring Boot
 * Thymeleaf template engine